 I discovered the Onondaga Nation is steadfast about their right to sovereignty.
 For example, the Onondaga Nation does not accept federal funds although it could through the federal-trust relationship.
 The Onondaga Nation issues its own passports, operates a fully-functional tribal government with traditionally chosen leadership, and its citizenry work to keep their language and culture alive through generations.

 A poster summarizes the Nation’s sentiment.
-It was made by the National Museum of the American Indian that showed a wampum belt of the Haudenosaunee or Iroquois Confederacy symbol, with the following caption:
+Made by the American Indian Institute, it showed a wampum belt of the Haudenosaunee or Iroquois Confederacy symbol, with the following text:

 When the traditional leaders arrived, we gathered in the Long House and proceeded to go through the parliamentary protocols conducted in the Onondaga language.
 When the visitors were accepted by the traditional leadership to be there, we were asked to introduce ourselves.
 When we finished speaking, the leadership asked us questions and finally gave their support for the healing totem journey and the National Library of Medicine’s Native Voices exhibit.